manasMauryax/rtd-tutorial/docs/source/vs_code_setup.rst

 **EDIT "docs/source/vs_code_setup.rst" IN ORDER TO MAKE CHANGES HERE**

-In VsCode, add this to your :file:`launch.json`:
+In VSCode, add this to your :file:`launch.json`:

 .. code-block:: json